 - PC5 QoS parameters defined in clause 5.4.2 are applied.

-- If the application layer provides the V2X Application Requirements for the V2X services, the V2X layer determines the PC5 QoS parameters based on the PC5 QoS mapping configuration as defined in clause 5.4.1.1.2.

-- If the application layer does not provide V2X Application Requirements for the V2X services, the V2X layer determines the PC5 QoS parameters based on the PC5 QoS mapping configuration as defined in clause 5.4.1.1.2.
+- The V2X layer determines the PC5 QoS parameters based on the V2X Application Requirements (if available) or the mapping of the V2X service type to PC5 QoS parameters, as defined in clause 5.4.1.1.2.

 - The V2X layer assigns a PC5 QoS Flow Identifier (PFI) and derives the PC5 QoS Rule for the PC5 QoS Flow, and associates the PC5 QoS parameters to the PFI.

 - The V2X layer provides the PFI and the associated PC5 QoS parameters to AS layer for Per-flow QoS model operations.